Jesús Tato

-Jesús Rodríguez Tato (born 12 July 1983) is a Spanish former footballer who played as a striker, currently a manager.
+Jesús Rodríguez Tato (born 12 July 1983) is a Spanish former professional footballer who played as a striker.
+He is the manager of China League One club Shijiazhuang Gongfu.

 He spent most of his career in the Segunda División, totalling 191 games and 35 goals in total of seven teams across nine seasons.
-He also competed professionally in Morocco and India.
+He also represented clubs in Morocco and India.

 Playing career

 Murcia

 Born in Murcia, Tato began his development at Real Murcia CF and concluded it at FC Barcelona, where he made his senior debut for the reserves in the Tercera División.
 In 2004, he returned to his hometown team in La Liga and made his professional debut on 28 March in a 2–0 home win against RCD Mallorca, coming on as a 74th-minute substitute for Juanma; he made six further appearances off the bench, as the season ended with relegation.

 Tato scored his first professional goal on 6 May 2006, a consolation in a 2–1 away loss to CD Castellón in the Segunda División.
 He followed it eight days later with a brace in a 3–1 victory over CD Numancia at the Estadio de La Condomina, also providing an assist for Nacho Garro.

 Halfway through Murcia's promotion-winning season, Tato returned to Catalonia by joining Segunda División B team UE Lleida on loan.
 The following campaign, he remained in the same level at AD Ceuta, helping them to the play-offs.